Underneath my yellow skin

 I tend to have a dozen or two demos installed at any one time.
 Then, they haunt me until I play them.
 By the way, I’m playing Dark Souls III (FromSoft) once again, and my god, I’m falling in love with it all over again.
 It was my favorite game before Elden Ring was released, which means it was my favorite for six years.
 Then, it slipped to being tied with Elden Ring for first.
 The more I played Elden Ring, though, the more it pulled slightly ahead.

 I did a ranking of the From games.
 I gave Elden Ring a 9.75 (I think?) and Dark Souls III a 9.5.
 Now, though, I’m enjoying myself tremendously back in Dark Souls III.
 I found a new way to cheese a boss (from the Reddits), and while it took some time, it was loads of fun.
 It’s a boss who doesn’t aggro until you walk up to it.
-I’d known that you could use Pestilent Mist, a top-tier sorcery that eats away at humanity.
+I’d known that you could use Pestilent Mist, a top-tier sorcery that eats away at humanity to cheese it.
 It takes 30 intelligence to use, though, so I don’t usually use it until the DLC at the earliest–or on NG+ and beyond.

 What I discovered was that this boss was able to be poisoned.
 (He’s a giant skeleton, so why he’s able to be poisoned, who knows?)
 There’s a pyromancy called Poison Mist (which in this game is purple.
 In Elden Ring, it’s green).
 I walked up to the boss and stopped short of the spot where I would prock him.
 Then, I just blew the mist on him (it’s a breath pyro) twice.
 I had to do it twice to prock the poison.
 Then, I would watch as his health was slowly ticked away.
 Each application took off almost a thousand health points.
 It took nine applications, which is strange because this boss is supposed to have 15,000 HP.
+(Added: I figured it out.
+The numbers were for each hit, and not additive.
+Meaning the last hit took off nearly a thouusand HP on its own, and the others did waht they did.)

 Continue Reading